What is the ELK Stack?

 On January 21, 2021, Elastic NV announced that they would change their software licensing strategy and not release new versions of Elasticsearch and Kibana under the permissive Apache License, Version 2.0 (ALv2) license.
 Instead, new versions of the software will be offered under the Elastic license, with source code available under the Elastic License or SSPL.
 These licenses are not open source and do not offer users the same freedoms.
 To ensure that the open source community and our customers continue to have a secure, high-quality, fully open source search and analytics suite, we introduced the OpenSearch project, a community-driven, ALv2 licensed fork of open source Elasticsearch and Kibana.
 The OpenSearch suite consists of a search engine, OpenSearch, and a visualization and user interface, OpenSearch Dashboards.

-You can run Apache 2.0 licensed Kibana versions (up until version 7.10.2) on-premises, on Amazon EC2, or on Amazon OpenSearch Service.
-OpenSearch Dashboards is an open source alternative to Kibana, which is also available to self-manage.
-It was derived from the last open source version of Kibana (7.10.2) and contains many advancements and is well supported via the OpenSearch Project.
+You can run Kibana on premises, on Amazon Elastic Compute Cloud (Amazon EC2), or on Apache 2.0 licensed versions (up to version 7.10.2) of Amazon OpenSearch Service.
+OpenSearch Dashboards is an open-source alternative to Kibana, which is also available to self-manage.
+It was derived from the last open-source version of Kibana (7.10.2).
+It contains many advancements and is well supported through the OpenSearch Project.
 With on-premises or Amazon EC2 deployments, you are responsible for provisioning the infrastructure, installing Kibana or OpenSearch Dashboards software, and managing the infrastructure.
-With Amazon OpenSearch Service, Kibana or OpenSearch Dashboards are deployed automatically with your domain as a fully managed service, automatically taking care of all the heavy-lifting to manage the cluster.
+With OpenSearch Service, Kibana or OpenSearch Dashboards are deployed automatically with your domain as a fully managed service, automatically taking care of all the heavy lifting to manage the cluster.

 Kibana offers intuitive charts and reports that you can use to interactively navigate through large amounts of log data.
 You can dynamically drag time windows, zoom in and out of specific data subsets, and drill down on reports to extract actionable insights from your data.

-Using Kibana’s pre-built aggregations and filters, you can run a variety of analytics like histograms, top-N queries, and trends with just a few clicks.
+Using Kibana’s prebuilt aggregations and filters, you can run various analytics like histograms, top-N queries, and trends in just a few steps.